This section covers basic concepts of FormX and some definitions to help you get started.

 Here’s a quick summary of FormX’s platforms:

-FormX Portal - Its functionalities include setting up form, managing on payment and access token, downloading the desktop app and testing out sample images one by one.
+- FormX Portal - Its functionalities include setting up forms, managing payment and the access token, downloading the desktop app and testing out sample images one by one.

 Below is a diagram visualizing FormX API calling flow.
 Note that a Form has to be set up first before extraction can take place.